johnlindquist/react-examples/src/README.md

-# State Object vs Function
+# "className" for CSS classes, not "class"!